MariusKM/GT_Raytracer/README.md

 # GT_Raytracer
-Java Ray Tracer for a university course
+Java Ray3 Tracer for a university course